radicle-dev/radicle-upstream/upstream-seed/README.md

 * <https://storage.googleapis.com/radicle-upstream-build-artifacts/v1/main/x86_64-linux/upstream-seed>
 * <https://storage.googleapis.com/radicle-upstream-build-artifacts/v1/main/x86_64-darwin/upstream-seed>

-The seed is run with the project URNs it is supposed to replicate as a parameter.
+The seed is run with the Project URNs it is supposed to replicate as a parameter.

 ```bash
 upstream-seed --project rad:git:hkfoo
 ```

-The seed will output its peer ID.
+The seed will output its Peer ID.
 Together with the hosts IP address it gives you the P2P address `hkpeerid@1.2.3.4:8776`.
 In Upstream on the “Network” page add this address as a seed.